oemof/tespy/docs/tutorials/heat_pump_steps.rst

 at connection 11.
 On top of that, we can specify the temperature of the ambient water after leaving the intermittent cooler.

-With readding of connection 0 we have to set the fluid and the pressure again, but not the temperature value, because this value will be a result of the condensation pressure and the given enthalpy at the compressor's outlet.
+With re-adding of connection 0 we have to set the fluid and the pressure again, but not the temperature value, because this value will be a result of the condensation pressure and the given enthalpy at the compressor's outlet.